wiktoriavh/Spectrum/README.md

 ## Show your support

-Give a ⭐️ if this project helped you!
+Give a ⭐️ when you like this theme!

 ## 📝 License